deanebarker/contentful-webhook-server/README.md

 Add the `Webhooks.Core` project to your website solution, and add a reference from your website project.
 (Alternately, you can add a reference to the compiled DLL.)

-In any controller that returns an `ActionResult`, add the following:
+In any controller action that returns an `ActionResult`, add the following:

       var results = WebhookDispatcher.Process(new WebhookRequest(Request));
       return Json(results);

 Add _the URL to this action_ as your webhook URL in Contentful.
 For example, if you have this: